- Lean ground turkey or chicken and skinless turkey or chicken breasts

 - Carefully read the label of any food that claims it is a weight-loss product.
 Even though these words are used, the food may not be a healthy choice for you.

 - Know what "lite" and "light" mean.
 The word "lite" can mean fewer calories, but sometimes not much fewer.
 There is no set standard for that word.
-If a product says "light," it must have at least 1/3 fewer calories than the regular food has.
+If a product says "light," it must have at least 1/3 fewer calories than the regular food has, but it may still not be a low-calorie or healthy option.

 Avoid buying foods in bulk and shopping in warehouse-type stores if you can.
 Getting a good deal can lead to overeating.
 If you do buy large amounts of a food, divide it into smaller portion sizes and store what you will not use right away.